vbuck/change-js-api/documentation/proxy-script.md

 Google Chrome Extensions
 ------

 If you are using this library in a Google Chrome extension, you do not need the proxy script.
-Chrome can bypass cross-origin restrictions as long as you provide adequate permissions in your request.
+Chrome can bypass cross-origin restrictions as long as you provide adequate permissions in your manifest file.

 Built for CORS
 ------

-The `ChangeOrgApiProxy` class is designed as a solution to the problem presented by the Change.org API server omitting a `Access-Control-Allow-Origin` header.
+The `ChangeOrgApiProxy` class is designed as a solution to the problem presented by the Change.org API server omitting an `Access-Control-Allow-Origin` header.
 If they ever do implement CORS, you can stop using the proxy by clearing or else not setting `ChangeOrgApiUtils.proxy` on the front-end, and it will default to using an `XMLHttpRequest` object for communicating directly with their server.